Caesarean section: Presence of father

 In many hospitals, the mother's partner is encouraged to attend the surgery to support her and share the experience.
-The anaesthetist will usually lower the drape temporarily as the child is delivered so the parents can see their newborn.
+While traditionally there has been an opaque surgical drape obstructing the parents' view, some patients and doctors are opting for a "gentle C-section" using a clear drape, allowing the parents to watch the delivery and see their infant immediately.

 Special cases

 In Judaism, there is a dispute among the poskim (Rabbinic authorities) as to whether the first-born son from a caesarean section has the laws of a bechor.
 Traditionally, a male child delivered by caesarean is not eligible for the Pidyon HaBen dedication ritual.

 In rare cases, caesarean sections can be used to remove a dead fetus; otherwise, the woman has to labour and deliver a baby known to be a stillbirth.
 A late-term abortion using caesarean section procedures is termed a hysterotomy abortion and is very rarely performed.

 The mother may perform a caesarean section on herself; there have been successful cases, such as Inés Ramírez Pérez of Mexico who, on 5 March 2000, took this action.
 She survived, as did her son, Orlando Ruiz Ramírez.

+In 2024, a female western lowland gorilla had a successful cesarean section after zoo veterinarians diagnosed her with pre-eclampsia.
+The premature gorilla infant survived, as a result of similar methods used with human infants.